 The latest news from Fur

 We have some big news from FUR.
-After 30 years cutting killer do’s across Melbourne, we (Frank and Nat) have decided to hand the scissors over to the next generation of coif cutters.
+After 30 years cutting killer do’s across Melbourne, we (Frank and Nat) have decided to sell our Fitzroy Salon

-It was a huge decision, but with the business as strong as it’s ever been, we feel like now is the right time to sashay away.
-From September 1st, Erica (who many of you know) takes over the Fitzroy store with her new salon, GAG HAIRDRESSING .
+It was a huge decision, but with the business as strong as it’s ever been, we feel like now is the right time.

 We are proud of the legacy we have built up over three decades.
 FUR has always been a positive, creative space for self-expression, inclusion and tolerance.
 A space that always welcomed diversity and experimentation.
 Somewhere anyone can feel comfortable.
 Whether in the early days in Greville Street or in the city store and now in Fitzroy.

 We couldn’t have done any of it without your love and loyalty.
 Thank you to everyone who has supported FUR.
-You’ve all been amazing and we will miss you the most.
+You’ve all been amazing.

 Of course, Frank will never stop tinkering with exciting ideas.
 All the FUR products you know and love will still be available online, with some exciting new collabs to come.